Bel is committed to reducing the environmental impact of each step in the dairy industry.

 In the Netherlands, 23% of Bel’s producer partners have deployed the “Cow Compass” tool, which helps guide them and improve their practices, particularly in the area of animal well-being.

 In France, all Bel’s dairy producers adhere to the “Dairy Farmer Best Practices Charter”, which takes into account dairy herd health, animal feed, milk quality, animal well-being, personnel safety, and environmental protection.
 Producers are audited regularly to ensure they have met the commitments under the charter and to continuously improve dairy farming practices.

 We are convinced there is a link between dairy production quality and dairy cow well-being.
 It's why, working hand in hand, with our dairy farmers, we ensure that the right conditions are in place for good animal health and well-being.

-Corporate Dairy Production Specialist
+Group Dairy Production Specialist